winglang/wing/.github/ISSUE_TEMPLATE/sdk-issue-template.md

 ---
-name: SDK issue template
+name: SDK issue
-about: Issue template for SDK issues
+about: Issue in the Wing SDK
 title: ''
 labels: sdk
 assignees: ''